 - California.
 A multicultural state with many immigrants, including many former residents of the Soviet Union.
 California attracts with its warm climate and stable economic situation.
 Here is the famous Stanford University, and the average salary reaches 50,000-60,000 USD per year.
 The only drawback is the high cost of living (estimated costs per month without housing are around 1500 USD) and real estate, especially in densely populated Los Angeles or San Francisco.

 - New York.
 The capital of the state is the city of the same name, with a high standard of living (average salary is 72,000 USD per year with expenses starting at 18,000 USD) and good job prospects.
 About 23% of foreigners live here, and more than 800 world languages can be heard around.
-New York is the famous Russian speaking district of Brighton Beach where immigrants from Russia, Ukraine, and other Eastern European countries prefer to live and relax.

 - Texas.
 The second largest state in the USA after Alaska is mostly attracting farmers, fishermen, cattlemen and livestock breeders.
 In Texas there is no personal income tax, which makes it easy and profitable to open business, there is cheap real estate.
 Among the disadvantages we can mention the average level of salaries (about 24,000 USD a year with expenses from 10,000 USD) and education compared to other regions of the state.